This information was reviewed and approved by Jeffrey Kern, MD (2/28/2021).

-Nearly 90% of all lung nodules are discovered by accident.
-Usually they are seen on a chest x-rays or a CT scan that was performed for other reasons.
-Symptoms are few if any, but may include those similar to a chest cold or a mild flu.
+Nearly 90 percent of all lung nodules are discovered by accident.
+Usually they are seen on a chest X-ray or a chest CT scan that was performed for other reasons.
+Due to the small size of most nodules, symptoms are few, if any, but may include those similar to a chest cold or a mild flu.

 How is a lung nodule examined?

-If a lung nodule is considered highly suspicious for lung cancer based on its size, shape and appearance on chest x-ray or CT scan as well as considering other risk factors such as your smoking history and family history of cancer, it will need to be biopsied to determine if it is cancerous.
+If a pulmonary nodule is considered suspicious for lung cancer, it will need to be biopsied to determine if it is cancerous.
+This decision is based on the nodule’s size, shape, location and appearance on chest X-ray or chest CT scan, as well as considering other risk factors.
+Other risk factor that are considered include your smoking history, your family history of cancer, any other lung problems such as COPD.
 The biopsy is a simple procedure of getting a sample from the pulmonary nodule for microscopic exam.
-It can be done surgically, bronchoscopically and by placing a needle thru the chest wall under radiographic guidance.
+It can be done surgically, through a bronchoscope or by placing a needle through the chest wall under radiographic guidance to obtain samples.

-The bronchoscope approach is an outpatient procedure without any cutting, sutures or sticking needles thru the chest wall.
-After heavy sedation and numbing of mouth and throat, the bronchoscope is inserted in your airways and is guided to the lung nodule.
+The bronchoscope approach is an outpatient procedure, is not an operation, and is without any cutting, sutures or sticking needles through the chest wall.
+After heavy sedation and numbing of mouth and throat, the bronchoscope is inserted into your airway and is guided to the lung nodule.
 A sample is taken and immediately examined by a pathologist (a doctor who identifies diseases by studying cells and tissue under a microscope).

 Where can I get more information?